b23r0/rust-raknet/README.md

 # Benchmark

-Use Tcp to compare with this project.
+Use TCP to compare with this project.
 Set the server packet loss rate to 50%, the client connects to the server, and the server sends an 800-byte packet every 30ms, a total of 100 times.
 The client counts the delay time of each received data, and calculates the average time of receiving 100 times.
 The following results are obtained.

 Test code: https://github.com/b23r0/rust-raknet/blob/main/example/test_benchmark/src/main.rs